 Upon entering a critical care or surgical services area, all visitors and guests should wash their hands.
 Additionally, all visitors and guests should observe the infection control guidelines related to patient isolation.
 If you have questions, please ask the nursing staff when entering the critical care area.

-For the safety of all visitors, the use of personal blankets and pillows, inflatable mattresses, cots, or sleeping bags is prohibited by the Raleigh City fire code and the National Protection Association regulations.
+For the safety of all visitors, the use of inflatable mattresses, cots, or sleeping bags is prohibited by the Raleigh City fire code and the National Protection Association regulations.
 In addition, pulling multiple chairs together to create a sleeping surface or lying on the floor is not permitted.

-The Critical Care Waiting Room is not designed for visitors to spend the night.
+The Critical Care & Surgery Waiting Room is not designed for visitors to spend the night.
 Please return home to get a good night's sleep or make a reservation at a nearby hotel or motel.
-Please ask the CCWR receptionist for a current listing of local accommodations that offer discounts to WakeMed patients' families or click here to view the online listings on our website.
+Please ask the Waiting Room receptionist for a current listing of local accommodations that offer discounts to WakeMed patients' families or click to view the online listings on our website.

-Lodging for cardiac patients and their families is available in the Heart Center Inn which is on the third floor of the Heart Center on the WakeMed Raleigh Campus.
+Lodging for cardiac patients and their families is available on Raleigh Campus in the Heart Center Inn which is on the third floor of the Heart Center on the WakeMed Raleigh Campus.

 It operates like a hotel, with special resources and services related to cardiac care.
 Visitors remaining in the waiting room may direct their questions to the unit's charge nurse by using the telephone/intercom system on the wall adjacent to the unit's main entrance.
 The waiting room receptionist may also assist with locating nursing staff for assistance.

 A chaplain is available to visit with you and your loved one 24 hours a day.
-Located on the third floor, the WakeMed Chapel is also open around the clock for prayer and meditation.
+WakeMed also offers Chapels on both Raleigh Campus and at Cary Hospital, which are open around the clock for prayer and meditation.
 You may call a Chaplain at this phone number: 919-350-8556.
-Click here to learn more about our Chaplains.
+Click to learn more about our Chaplains.